-Each stage in an approval workflow can allow no edits, full edits, or edits to selected fields only, and Lock mode controls whether editing is allowed at all while a document is awaiting approval.
+Each stage in an approval workflow can allow no edits, full edits, or edits to selected fields only - and a workflow-level setting called Keep Documents Editable can override all of that, during and after approval.

 Per-stage edit permission